tydar/stomper/README.md

 A Go message queue implementing the [STOMP protocol](https://stomp.github.io/stomp-specification-1.2.html).

-## Install and test latest build from main
+## Install and test latest build from GHCR

 1. Pull from Docker: